-When you go online, don't assume that your privacy is secure.
-Prying eyes often follow your activity-and your personal information-with a pervasive form of malicious software called spyware.
-In fact, it's one of the oldest and most widespread threats on the Internet, secretly infecting your computer without permission in order to initiate a variety of illegal activities, including identity theft or a data breach.
-It’s easy to fall prey to and can be hard to get rid of, especially since you're most likely not even aware of it.
-But relax; we've got your back with all you need to know about what spyware is, how you get it, what it tries to do to you, how to deal with it, and what to do to avoid future spyware attacks.
+When you go online, don’t assume that your privacy is secure.
+Prying eyes often follow your activity—and your personal information—with a pervasive form of malicious software called spyware.
+In fact, it’s one of the oldest and most widespread threats on the Internet, secretly infecting your computer in order to initiate a variety of illegal activities, including identity theft or a data breach.
+It’s easy to fall prey to and can be hard to get rid of, especially since you’re most likely not even aware of it.
+But relax; we’ve got your back with all you need to know about what spyware is, how you get it, what it tries to do to you, how to deal with it, and what to do to avoid future spyware attacks.

 What is spyware?

 Spyware.
-Although it sounds like a James Bond gadget, it’s actually a generic term for malicious software that infects your PC or mobile device and gathers information about you, including the sites you visit, the things you download, your usernames and passwords, payment information, and the emails you send and receive.
+Although it sounds like a James Bond gadget, it’s actually a type of malware that infects your PC or mobile device and gathers information about you, including the sites you visit, the things you download, your usernames and passwords, payment information, and the emails you send and receive.

-No big surprise—spyware is sneaky, usually finding its way onto your computer without your knowledge or permission, attaching itself to your operating system, maintaining a presence on your PC.
-You might have even inadvertently given permission for the spyware to install itself when you agree to the terms and conditions of a seemingly legitimate program you downloaded without reading the fine print.
+No big surprise—spyware is sneaky.
+It finds its way on to your computer without your knowledge or permission, attaching itself to your operating system.
+You might even inadvertently permit spyware to install itself when you agree to the terms and conditions of a seemingly legitimate program without reading the fine print.